jgehrcke/goeffel/README.md

 this can still sometimes be larger than 100 % as of measurement errors.
 If the process contains more than one thread then this can go far beyond 100 %.

-This is the sum of the time spent in user space and in kernel space.
-For a more fine-grained picture the following two metrics are also available `proc_cpu_util_percent_user`, and `proc_cpu_util_percent_system`.
+This is based on the sum of the time spent in user space and in kernel space.
+For a more fine-grained picture the following two metrics are also available:
+`proc_cpu_util_percent_user`, and `proc_cpu_util_percent_system`.